The Authority of the Bible

 We believe the Kingdom of God is the invisible realm in which God’s will is done and His glorious presence is manifest.
 The Kingdom of God arrived on the planet with Jesus Christ.
 This is the message which Jesus Christ preached and demonstrated.
 Jesus taught His disciples to carry on His ministry in the same manner and with the same results.
 Jesus Christ is the same and the Kingdom of God is the same, except for the fact that Christ and the Kingdom are now inside of us.
 Therefore, we also believe that we are to continue to advance the Kingdom of God upon the earth until such time as Christ shall call us to enter into the joy of our Lord.
 (Mark 1:15; Luke 4:43; Luke 9:60 to Luke 10:11; Acts 8:12; Acts 19:8; Acts 20:25; 1 Colossians 4:20; 2 Thess.
 1:5; Matthew 25:19-23)

 We believe that the Christian Mission is to make disciples of Jesus Christ in all nations.
 A disciple of Jesus Christ is one who obeys and believes Him.
 The initial step of obedience that Jesus requires of His disciples is that we be immersed in water into the Name of the Father, Son, and the Holy Spirit.
 This is a sign on our part that we are fully identifying ourselves with Jesus Christ, breaking from the old life and rising up to walk in union with Him.
-The commands that Jesus Christ gives to His disciples are that summed up in love— that we love God in thought, word, and deed and that we love our neighbor as ourself, which is practiced by doing unto them as we would have done unto us.
+The commands that Jesus Christ gives to His disciples are that summed up in love— that we love God in thought, word, and deed and that we love our neighbor as ourselves, which is practiced by doing unto them as we would have done unto us.
 When a disciple is fully trained, we will be just like the Master, Jesus Christ.
 Every believer is commissioned, not only to be a disciple, but to make disciples.
+However, whereas Jesus made disciples of Himself, we make disciples of Jesus Christ by recognizing that Jesus Christ, through His indwelling presence, is personally discipling each believer using us in this process.
 Love for God and man will be demonstrated by going and reproducing disciples of the Lord Jesus Christ, both domestically and in all nations of the world by every Biblical method.

 (Matthew 7:11-29; Matthew 28:18-20; Mark 16:15-18)